 The Open is set up with a couple of large stadiums where the biggest games happen and many smaller courts with other games happening.
 You can read more specifics here.
 For most kids a grounds ticket will be more than adequate.
 You will see world-class tennis much closer than in the big stadiums and the tickets are much cheaper.

 All the fun on the grounds

-My focus is always the tennis, but there is also a ton of things happening on the grounds.
-It’s like a big festival- Food, live music, booths, interactive tennis experiences.
-My 11-year-old loved seeing all the Mercedes around the grounds.
+My focus is always the tennis, but there are also a ton of things happening on the grounds.
+It can be hard for a kid to stay seated and quiet for how long matches can go, so the grounds are a perfect way for them to get their energy out.
+The grounds are like a big festival- food, live music, booths and interactive tennis experiences.
+Over the years my sons have loved seeing all the automobiles around the grounds.
 We took part in every interactive experience and picture.
 We hologrammed with Roger Federer.
-We played tennis with Maria Sharapova.
-We had a little heat related medical problem and spent two hours in the first aid office.
-They were really nice and took good care of my son.
+We virtually played tennis with Maria Sharapova.